tigera-solutions/cc-eks-egress-gw/README.md

     EOF
     ```

-    Check the ippools creation
+    Check the `IPPool's` creation

     ```bash
     kubectl get ippools -o wide
     ```

-13. Copy the pull secret from calico-system namespace to the default namespace to authorize the download of the egress gateway image.
+13. Copy the pull secret from `calico-system` namespace to the `default` namespace to authorize the download of the egress gateway image.

     ```bash
     kubectl get secret tigera-pull-secret --namespace=calico-system -o yaml | \